luisignaciocc/ytmusic-scrobbler-web/README.md

 ### Web App

 - Navigate to `http://localhost:3000` in your browser
+- Follow the instructions to add your YouTube Music headers
-- Authorize Google and Last.fm access
+- Authorize Last.fm access
 - Enable and disable your scrobbling processes

 ### Dashboard